-According to a new poll conducted by the law firm Brach Eichler LLC New Jersey voters Not only do support adult-use cannabis, but they also feel low-level cannabis convictions should be forgotten.
+A new poll was conducted by the law firm Brach Eichler LLC.
+It said New Jersey voters support adult-use cannabis.
+They also feel low-level cannabis convictions should be forgotten.
 The poll showed 68 percent favored Gov. Murphy issuing pardons, with 21 percent against and 11 percent unsure.
-The support for pardons was universal, with Democrats supporting it by a 74 to 16 percent margin, Independents by 71 to 20 percent, and Republicans by 57 to 29 percent.
+The support for pardons was universal.
+Democrats supported it by a 74 to 16 percent margin.
+Independents liked it 71 to 20 percent, and Republicans by 57 to 29 percent.

 “The Brach Eichler cannabis poll, which has consistently reported overwhelming support for legalizing cannabis, today again confirms that New Jersey voters support this long-overdue change by a significant margin,” said Charles X. Gormally, Co-Chair of the Cannabis Law Practice at the firm.

 For the first time, those polled supported for expunging records of all levels of cannabis convictions.
 The new poll showed 51 percent in support, with 32 percent opposed and 16 percent unsure.
 Previous polls showed New Jersey voters split on the issue.

 “Their support for pardons and simplified expungements show they approve of justice being done for those who have criminal records for the use or possession of cannabis, which will be legal,” said John D. Fanburg, Co-Chair of the Cannabis Law Practice at Brach Eichler.